Hawaii wildfires: Residents flee into sea to escape blazes

 While the extent of the damage is unclear, social media videos from the island show the town's main street and several local businesses burning.

 "Buildings on both sides were engulfed," local business owner Alan Dickar told CBS.
 "There were no fire trucks at that point.
-I think the fire department was overwhelmed".
+I think the fire department was overwhelmed."

 Mr Dickar added that "a lot of people just lost their jobs because a lot of businesses burned.
-A lot of people lost their homes... this is going to be devastating for Maui".
+A lot of people lost their homes... this is going to be devastating for Maui."

 Another local resident, Dustin Kaleiopu, told Hawaii News Now that his house was among those destroyed in the fire.

 "Everything that we'd ever known was gone.
 Our church, our schools, every single memory we had on this household," he said.
-"Everything was gone in the blink of an eye".
+"Everything was gone in the blink of an eye."

 The fire in Lahaina is one of several in Hawaii fuelled by strong winds by Hurricane Dora hundreds of miles offshore, low humidity and cry air, according to the National Weather Service's Honolulu office.
 Local officials have said that the winds have complicated efforts to use helicopters for firefighting operations.